MAP-NBV: Multi-agent Prediction-guided Next-Best-View Planning for Active 3D Object Reconstruction

-To start, the target object is segmented out from the rest of the environment in the captured RGB images for each UAV.
+\VS{To start, we use the RGB images to segment out the object and the depth sensors to generate the point cloud from the current observations for each robot, giving us segmented point clouds.
 This allows the algorithm to focus on only the target infrastructure as opposed to also including other obstacles.
-Then, each of these segmented images is aligned with the captured depth image per UAV to segment the target object out.
-Point clouds are then generated per each segmented depth image.
-This gives us a point cloud per each UAV that contains points belonging only to the target object.
-Assuming a centralized system, each segmented point cloud per UAV is transformed into a central reference frame and concatenated together into a singular point cloud.
-This point cloud represents the entire multi-agent system's observations of the target object at the current timestamp.
-The point cloud concatenation can be replaced with a registration algorithm~\cite{huang2021comprehensive}, but we use concatenation due to its ease of use.
+For the robots that can communicate with each other (e.g., Robot 1 and Robot 2 in Fig~\ref{fig:algoOverview}), each segmented point cloud per robot is transformed into a global reference frame and concatenated together into a single point cloud (Line~\ref{algo:line:combined_observations}).
+This point cloud represents the entire communication subgraph's observations of the target object at the current timestamp.} The point cloud concatenation can be replaced with a registration algorithm~\cite{huang2021comprehensive}, but we use concatenation due to its ease of use.
 Lastly, this current timestamp's point cloud is then concatenated with previous observations to get an up-to-date observation point cloud.
-This process is shown in Figure~\ref{fig:infoCentralization}.

-In order to get an approximation of the $\mathcal{\hat{V}}$ of the full model $\mathcal{V}$, we use PoinTr-C~\cite{dhami2023prednbv} a 3D point cloud completion network, developed by fine-tuning PoinTr~\cite{yu2021pointr} using curriculum learning over ShapeNet dataset~\cite{shapenet2015}.
-Unlike PoinTr and similar point cloud completion networks, PoinTr-C doesn't make implicit assumptions about the knowledge of the center of the full model by fine-tuning over rotationally and translationally perturbed point clouds.
-Relaxing this assumption makes PoinTr-C more suitable for inputs from an unknown environment than PoinTr.
-The 3D point cloud of the object obtained as the union of the observed surface points goes as input to PoinTr-C and it predicts the full object point cloud $\mathcal{\hat{V}}$.

-PoinTr-C was trained over isolated point clouds and therefore requires object point clouds to be isolated from the scene.
+\VS{In order to get an approximation $\mathcal{\hat{S}}$ of the full model $\mathcal{S}$, we use PoinTr-C~\cite{dhami2023prednbv}.
+The combined observed point cloud of the object at time $t$, $\mathcal{S}_t$ goes as input to PoinTr-C and it predicts the full object point cloud $\mathcal{\hat{S}}_t$ (Line~\ref{algo:line:pc_completion}).
+PoinTr-C requires isolating the object point clouds from the scene.
 This can be realized with the help of distance-based filters and state-of-the-art segmentation networks\cite{kirillov2023segment} without any fine-tuning.
-An example of an input point cloud and a predicted point cloud is shown in Figure~\ref{fig:c17predicted}.
+An example of an input point cloud and a predicted point cloud, both from individual observations and combined observations, is shown in Figure~\ref{fig:c17predicted}}.